Expanded Compulsory Coverage in Construction

 • is wholly or partially responsible for the overall direction and control of the organization's operations or financial affairs

-• exercises a broad scope of authority to make decisions or formulate policies for the organization as a whole, rather than authority that is strictly limited to a specific branch or division
+• exercises a broad scope of authority to make decisions or formulate policies for the organization as a whole, rather than authority that is strictly limited to a specific branch or division, or

 • has the ability to bind the organization.

-Unincorporated organizations may have individuals who are determined to be EOs under this policy based on the WSIB's examination of the substance of the relationship, as noted above.
+Unincorporated organizations may have individuals who are determined to be EOs under this policy based on the WSIB's examination of the substance of the relationship, as described in this policy.
 This includes organizations such as non-profits, municipalities, boards, commissions and the provincial government; but does not include SPs.

 Deemed workers and deemed employers